STIXProject/stixproject.github.io/documentation/utilities/index.md

 Because `STIX to HTML` is an XSLT stylesheet, users must be familiar with XSLT or XSLT processing libraries/engines (e.g., `Saxon` or `libxslt`) in order to use it.
 If you're not familiar with XSLT or how to run it against XML, we suggest downloading `STIXViz` and looking at the `STIX to HTML` output that it includes instead.

 Because `STIX to HTML` was created by and for developers, allowing for customization and extension were a priority.
-Documentation on how to customize `STIX to HTML` to fit your application/operational needs can be found here: https://github.com/STIXProject/stix-to-html/wiki/Customizing-stix-to-html-transform.
+[Documentation] (https://github.com/STIXProject/stix-to-html/wiki/Customizing-stix-to-html-transform) on how to customize `STIX to HTML` to fit your application/operational needs is also available.

 * [Usage Guide](https://github.com/STIXProject/stix-to-html/wiki)
 * [Source Code](https://github.com/STIXProject/stix-to-html)